 8. Bite your tongue.
 Sure, it can feel so good to unload on somebody and let them know what you really think, but that good feeling is temporary.
 What happens the next day, the next week, or the next year?
 It's human nature to want to prove that you're right, but it's rarely effective.
 In conflict, unchecked emotion makes you dig your heels in and fight the kind of battle that can leave you and the relationship severely damaged.
 When you read and respond to your emotions, you're able to choose your battles wisely and only stand your ground when the time is right.
-The vast majority of the time, that means biting your tongue, which requires emotional intelligence.
+The vast majority of the time, that means biting your tongue.

 10. Quit putting things off.
 Change is hard.
 Self-improvement is hard.
 Scrounging up the guts to go for what you want is hard, and so is the work to make it happen.
 When things are hard, it's always easier to decide to tackle them tomorrow.
 The problem is that tomorrow never comes.
 Saying you'll do it tomorrow is just an excuse, and it means that either you don't really want to do it or that you want the results without the hard work that comes along with it.